burtbeckwith/grails-ignite/README.md

 The plugin provides a configured instance of the Ingite grid as a bean called "grid", which you can access via injection in controllers and services:

     def grid

 #Configuration

-In order to support hibernate l2 caching, which requires the Ignite grid to be started prior to the sessionFactory and therefore the vast majority of Grails artifacts, Ignite must be configured from external configuration files.
+In order to support Hibernate l2 caching, which requires the Ignite grid to be started prior to the sessionFactory and therefore the vast majority of Grails artifacts, Ignite must be configured from external configuration files.

 The external files must be referenced in the ignite configuration block in Config.groovy: